VIDEO TUTORIAL:

 4- Choose a metal loop.

-9. DECORATIVE NET AND SLICE WORK
+9. DECORATIVE NETTING AND SLICE WORK

 - Work the slices with a slice finish or a finishing gum (tokonole, gum arabic, gum tragacanth).